MCP Integration

 No longer detected.
 Fix confirmed

-Findings persist across app restarts in .brakit/findings.json.
-Each finding gets a stable ID (SHA-256 hash of the rule, endpoint, and description) so the AI can refer to it consistently.
+Issues persist across app restarts in .brakit/issues.json.
+Each issue gets a stable ID (SHA-256 hash of the rule, endpoint, and description) so the AI can refer to it consistently.